NecaB/Credit_Risk_Analysis/README.md

 Balanced Random Forest Classifier

-This model uses a classification technique to address imbalance data.
+This model uses a mix of classification and regression technique to address imbalance data.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/109915684/205422105-76ae2e86-9854-40a5-896a-0bca8a65be99.png">